Racial segregation in the United States: Civil rights after the Civil War

+Reconstruction

 Congress passed the Reconstruction Acts of 1867, ratified the Fifteenth Amendment to the United States Constitution in 1870, granting African Americans the right to vote, and it also enacted the Civil Rights Act of 1875 forbidding racial segregation in accommodations.
-As a result, the presence of Federal occupation troops in the South assured that black people were allowed to vote and elect their own political leaders.
+Federal occupation in the South helped allow many black people to vote and elect their own political leaders.
 The Reconstruction amendments asserted the supremacy of the national state and they also asserted that everyone within it was formally equal under the law.
 However, it did not prohibit segregation in schools.

 When the Republicans came to power in the Southern states after 1867, they created the first system of taxpayer-funded public schools.
 Southern black people wanted public schools for their children, but they did not demand racially integrated schools.
 Almost all the new public schools were segregated, apart from a few in New Orleans.
 After the Republicans lost power in the mid-1870s, Southern Democrats retained the public school systems but sharply cut their funding.